Jotschi/docker-junit-distribution-test/README.md

 * contextImageName - Image which will be created during *build* command execution.
 The image will also be pushed and used during the exec phase.
 * dockerswarm - Endpoint of the docker swarm host
 * command - Command that will be used within the docker container to start the java process

+## Limitations / Issues

+* I have only tested swarmfire using junit other test providers may not work.
+* Currently no image cleanup is implemented.
+The test context images will remain on the docker hosts and the docker repository.
+* Only tested using maven surefire plugin 2.19.1